 Creating a single digital presence for our citizens

-Salsa Digital partnered with the Department of Premier and Cabinet to realise the vision of an open platform to unify digital services across the Victorian Government.
+Salsa Digital partnered with the Department of Premier and Cabinet to realise the vision of an open platform that could unify digital services across the Victorian Government.
 It was a true partnership with co-mingled teams, a shared vision and a shared commitment to open government.

 When we heard about the Department of Premier and Cabinet’s (DPC’s) tender for a single digital platform, we were pretty excited...to say the least.

-We loved the idea of creating one unified platform for all Victorian government agencies, plus it aligned perfectly with all the things we’re passionate about — open government, open source, open data, open platform and open CMS (in this case Drupal).
+We loved the idea of creating a unified platform for Victorian government agencies, plus it aligned perfectly with all the things we’re passionate about — open government, open source, open data, open platform and open CMS (in this case Drupal).

-Needless to say, we were thrilled when we won the tender and couldn’t wait to roll up our sleeves and get started on a truly fantastic vision for Victorian Government websites and Victorian citizens.
+Needless to say, we were thrilled when we won the tender and couldn’t wait to roll up our sleeves and get started on a truly fantastic vision, with benefits for the Victorian Government and Victorian citizens.

 The first stage of the project was a thorough discovery process to review options for the solution.
-In terms of the platform, instead of building a customised platform for DPC, Salsa recommended Lagoon, an open source, Docker build-and-deploy system for OpenShift and Kubernetes.
+The RFQ asked for a solution that was fully open source, and while we initially thought we may have to build a customised platform for DPC, Salsa recommended Lagoon, an open source, Docker build-and-deploy system for OpenShift and Kubernetes.
 Using an open source platform also meant we could deliver a fully open source solution, which tied in well with our shared vision for an open platform.

 The build started on the three SDP products: Bay (an open-source platform based on Lagoon), Tide (a Drupal CMS distribution) and Ripple coupled with Nuxt (the frontend presentation layer).
 Of course, this was a huge project so if you’d like to find out more information about the technology, please see our other resources (Bay case study, Tide case study, Ripple case study, or for a complete rundown you might like to see our detailed whitepaper, Dissecting the Single Digital Presence platform).
 This blog is really focusing more on the partnership experience than the technical details.